 This is a pumpkin and beetroot salad recipe with celery, apple, gorgonzola cheese, and sesame and sunflower seeds.
 It’s not only delicious and healthy, but it’s also filling.
-Really, it’s a whole meal.
-I’ll walk you through how to make this pumpkin and beetroot salad step by step and then at the end of the post, you can find the printable pumpkin and beetroot salad card.
+Really, it’s a whole meal, however, you can also serve it as a side dish.

 I am in a state of pumpkin salad craze!